nibblesnbits/generator-chrome-extension-simple/README.md

 grunt build
 ```

-Grunt will automatically increment your [patch](http://semver.org/) version and create a new
-zip file for that version.
+Grunt will automatically increment your [patch](http://semver.org/) version and create a new compressed file for that version.

 ## Bower Dependency Management